What is a Fizeau Interferometer?

 The challenge with phase-shifting interferometers is that time elapses during the acquisition of the measurement data.
 While the time is brief (hundreds or thousands of milliseconds) it is long enough that vibration and air turbulence can degrade or destroy the measurement.

 To overcome the environment, temporal phase-shifting systems must be isolated from vibration and turbulence.
 Typically, this is accomplished by moving the systems from the production floor into a dedicated metrology lab, and by using heavy vibration isolation tables.
 Such measures can be expensive and require valuable production space.

 A Dynamic Fizeau Interferometer Overcomes Vibration and Turbulence

 In a dynamic Fizeau interferometer all phase shifting is accomplished spatially, rather than over time.
-An element introduced before the camera separates the data into four phases which can be imaged simultaneously by the sensor.
 Extremely short acquisition time means that vibration and turbulence are effectively frozen, producing excellent measurements despite vibration or turbulence.